Critical Comparison: InterPrivate II Acquisition (NYSE:IPVA) versus HyreCar (NASDAQ:HYRE)

-HyreCar (NASDAQ:HYRE – Get Rating) and InterPrivate II Acquisition (NYSE:IPVA – Get Rating) are both small-cap transportation companies, but which is the better business?
-We will contrast the two businesses based on the strength of their valuation, dividends, earnings, analyst recommendations, profitability, institutional ownership and risk.
+InterPrivate II Acquisition (NYSE:IPVA – Get Rating) and HyreCar (NASDAQ:HYRE – Get Rating) are both small-cap business services companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, earnings, risk, profitability and valuation.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for HyreCar and InterPrivate II Acquisition, as provided by MarketBeat.
+This is a breakdown of recent recommendations and price targets for InterPrivate II Acquisition and HyreCar, as reported by MarketBeat.

 |Sell Ratings